 “The work is never done here.
 The expectation is go and win again and win again and win again.
 There were a lot of question marks to play through a nervy stadium.
 I don’t think we are as far off as people think.”

-Dyche admitted that his players were sluggish and “tight” in what was a very poor first-half display by almost everyone in Blue bar Iliman Ndiaye who was, once again, an exciting presence ever time he got the ball.
+Dyche admitted that his players were sluggish and “tight” in what was a very poor first-half display by almost everyone in Blue bar Iliman Ndiaye who was, once again, an exciting presence every time he got the ball.

 Jesper Lindstrøm had deservedly kept his place after impressing at Leicester last weekend but he struggled through a torrid first 45 minutes that exposed his lack of experience with the speed and physicality of the Premier League.